zamarise/startnow-node101-log-all-the-things/README.md

 ## Approach

-In this project I built my own custom logger that logs some information about each request it recieves.
-I also expose an endpoint on the server so it will be easy for anyone to retieve the latest log data from the web.
+In this project I built my own custom logger that logs some information about each request it receives.
+I also expose an endpoint on the server so it will be easy for anyone to retrieve the latest log data from the web.

 ## Installation